abdelrahman-elkady/fem-downloader/README.md

 The sole purpose of this piece of software is to provide a way to Frontend Masters subscribers to download the courses they like more for **exclusive personal use**.

+## 🌟 Star the repo

+If you like this software or you think it's useful you are welcome to like it on [Github](https://github.com/cristian-gabbanini/fem-downloader)

 ## License

 ```bash